benech17/Shortest-Path/README.md

 similarly to the previous example, the code will go the same files, however the program will display all possible paths from the start node 0

 ## Programme 2
-Dans le repertoire ~/programme2/ :
+on the  ~/programme2/ repertory :
 > make

-Puis
+Then
 > ./programme2.exe --out --in --filename

 Where:

---filename: represents the location of the .adj file
+--filename: represents the location of the .adj file <br>
---out: represents the output format, there are 3 possible -dot, -adj, -la
+--out: represents the output format, there are 3 possibilities : -dot, -adj, -la <br>
---in: represents the initial file format, there are 2 possibilities: -a, -l
+--in: represents the initial file format, there are 2 possibilities: -a, -l <br>
 ### Exemple 1

+>./programme2.exe -dot -a input/adj/graph1.adj

+In this case, the program will create the output/dot/graph1.dot file and output/png/graph1.png containing the information of the graph from the input/adj/graph1.adj
+### Exemple 2

+>./programme2.exe -dot -l input/la/graph1.la

+In this case, the program will create the output/dot/graph1.dot file and output/png/graph1.png containing the information of the graph from the input/la/graph1.la

+### Exemple 3

 >./programme2.exe -la -a input/adj/graph1.adj

 In this case, the program will create the output/la/graph1.la file containing the information from the input/adj/graph1.adj . but in the adjacent list format

-### Exemple 2
+### Exemple 4

 >./programme2.exe -adj -l input/la/graph1.la

 In this case, the program will create the output/adj/graph1.adj file containing the information from the input/la/graph1.la . but in the adjacent matrix format

-### Exemple 3

->./programme2.exe -dot -l input/la/graph1.la

-In this case, the program will create the output/dot/graph1.dot file and output/png/graph1.png containing the information from the input/la/graph1.la . but in .dot format and the visual file.

 ## Tests
 Dans le repertoir ~/tests/ :